erevnitis/pi_humidity_server/README_pull.md

 ## Overview
 The complete process is as follows:
 - Flash an SD card with Ubuntu Server 20.04
-- Copy and paste a "bootstrap" script to configure:
+- Copy and paste the "bootstrap" script
-    - Timezone
-    - Group
-    - User
-    - sudo permissions
-    - ssh key
-- Copy and paste another script to allow the Pi to receive the repository
+- Copy and paste the "prepare_pi.sh script
-- Run an Ansible Playbook to:
+- Run an Ansible Playbook main_pull.yml
-    - Install Apache, MySQL, PHP and configure them for this application
-    - Install phpMyAdmin to more easily administer the database
-    - Install python dependencies to allow the Pi to read the data from the BME680 sensor
-    - Install a Flask instance to allow for easy viewing of current and historical humidity data

 ## Requirements
 This project has been tested on a Raspberry Pi3 and Raspberry Pi4
 In this project I am using a BME 680 sensor for the humidity readings